Carrooi/Node-Simq/README.md

 There you can also use asterisk or regular expressions like in `modules` sections.

+For libraries on remote server you can use http or https protocol.

 ## Styles

 If you are using some CSS framework, you can let SimQ to handle these files to.
 Styles definitions are also in packages